 3.3.4.
 Benefits and risks of vaccinations, and specific information for those persons at higher risk for the disease.

 3.4.
-Board Review of Master Plans: The State Board of Regents conducts a biennial review of the comprehensive campus facilities master plan for each institution in correlation with academic master plans as provided in R710-4.5.2.
+Board Review of Master Plans: The Board of Higher Education conducts a biennial review of the comprehensive campus facilities master plan for each institution in correlation with academic master plans as provided in R710-4.5.2.
 Prior to approval of an institution’s campus master plan, the Board will consider reports of institutionally sponsored public meetings or other input from institutional processes established under this policy to assess the community impact of material changes in the master plan.
-These Regent reviews normally take place during public meetings of the Board held on the campus.
+These Board reviews normally take place during public meetings of the Board held on the campus.

 Adopted November 17, 1989, revised September 24, 1993, July 19, 2013 and July 20, 2018